-In the world of startup investing and especially in the early stages, the most important thing that many investors look at will be the team.
+In the world of startup investing and especially in the early stages, the most important thing that many investors look at is the team.
 Thus, for any angel who is starting out, it is crucial that he/she understands how to assess founders and what specific traits to look out for.
-Having delved into the topic further through my own research and interactions with prominent Angels at AngelCentral, here are some key areas for investors to look at when assessing a founding team.
+Having delved into the topic further through my own research and interactions with prominent angels at AngelCentral, here are some key areas for investors to look at when assessing a founding team.

-An ambitious co-founder is one who acknowledges what he doesn’t know and is always seeking to learn.
+An ambitious co-founder is one who acknowledges what he doesn’t know and is always learning.
 The zest to absorb new information and focus on continuous learning will help contribute to the initial growth of the startup.
 The co-founder’s curiosity to adopt new methodologies to improve, seeking more efficient methods to streamline current operations contributes to the pace at which tasks can be completed.
-Lastly, the periodic targets he sets for the company he is driving plays a huge role in how fast the company will grow.
-As such, the appetite for growth and curiosity to learn are key elements of an ambitious founder, which is what allows a company to transcend beyond the product/market fit phase.
+The periodic targets he sets for the company he is driving plays a huge role in how fast the company will grow.
+As such, the appetite for growth and curiosity to learn are key elements of an ambitious founder, which is an important trait to support a company past the product/market fit phase.

 This factor may be one of the most overlooked ones, yet it remains one of the most important.
 More often than not, the family background of a founder will play a part in his commitment levels.
 The fact is, founding a startup is not an individual decision.
 It is one that to a certain extent, revolves around an individual’s family.
 A young bachelor who has more time on his hands compared to a married man, with two children.
 Most likely, based on availability, the former is more able to devote energy into the startup.
 Of course, apart from time, family support is extremely important in this start-up journey.